Is sex between older people – and older people having sex – one of the last taboos in Britain? You bet it is. We’re British.

 But the truth is that we’re not the first “older” people who are keen on sex.
 In my outrageous twenties I asked a charming, chatty Englishwoman I’d met in Villefranche when people stopped having sex.
 “It’s no good asking me, my dear,” she said.
 “I’m only 83.”

-Find out seven ways to increase your libido
+Seven ways to increase your libido

 This article originally appeared in Saga Magazine August 2004.